-For tiny tots aged between 3-5 there are downloadable animal masks, perfect for colouring in and wearing on a Facetime call with family to show off their artwork.
+For tiny tots aged between 3-5 there are downloadable animal masks, perfect for colouring in and wearing while on a FaceTime call with family to show off their artwork.

 For kids aged 7+ take a look at these animal fact files.
 Ask them to pick out facts about each animal and write a paragraph to explain more about the specific species.